n1k0ver3E/Information-Retrieval-Encoding-Algorithm/README.md

 # Information-Retrieval-Encoding-Algorithm
-Encryption and decryption algorithm for information retrieval, @UNSW COMP6714
+Encryption and decryption algorithm for information retrieval, COMP6714@UNSW